JyotiSunkara/PUBG/README.md

     > ./run.sh
 ```

 This creates a build directory and copies the Makefile into it.
 The Makefile generates all the required `.o` files and stores them in an `obj` directory located in `build`.
-Then the excecutable is created and stored in the build directory.
+Then the excecutable is created and is also stored in the `build` directory.
 Finally, the excecutable is run!

 ## Features
 ### `Terrain`